mitchpaulus/dotfiles/notes/EPW weather files.md

 Solar Radiation and Illuminance Data Source Flag Codes

 Flag Code Definition
-A Post-1976measuredsolarradiationdataasreceivedfromNCDC or other sources B Same as ”A” except the global horizontal data underwent a calibration correction C Pre-1976 measured global horizontal data (direct and diffuse were not measured before 1976), adjusted from solar to local time, usually with a calibration correction
+A Post-1976 measured solar radiation data as received from NCDC or other sources B Same as ”A” except the global horizontal data underwent a calibration correction C Pre-1976 measured global horizontal data (direct and diffuse were not measured before 1976), adjusted from solar to local time, usually with a calibration correction
 D Data derived from the other two elements of solar radiation using the relationship, global = diffuse + direct × cosine (zenith)